mobify/workshop--adaptivejs-site-1x/README.md

     }
     ```

-    Now let's take it one step further by changing the `products` zepto collection into a list of objects.
+    Now let's take it one step further: let's change the `products` Zepto collection into a list of objects.

-13. Map the `products` collection into a list of objects with each products href, image, title and price:
+13. In the `home.js` view file, map the `products` collection into a list of objects with each products href, image, title, and price with this code snippet:

     ```javascript
         discountBanner: function() {